Tips and Guidelines for Time and Temperature Control (TCS) Foods

 You can take steps to repair your inspection grade, but even if you turn over a whole new leaf, the public won't always give you a second chance.

-And online rating sites have given “word of mouth” a new level of permanence.
+And online rating sites have given "word of mouth" a whole new level of permanence.

 One of the key strategies for preventing food-borne illness in your kitchen is Time and Temperature Control for Safety (TCS).
 We'll outline the basic principles and best practices of this important tool below.